yanc0/beeping/README.md

  :telephone_receiver: HTTP Service for today web monitoring.
 Pingmeback is a distant http client as a Service.
 It is really useful for example when a webserver wants too know if its application is reachable from the internet in a reasonable time.
-This service can be use alongside Sensu monitoring.
+This service can be used alongside Sensu monitoring.

 ## Build
 `go get -u github.com/yanc0/pingmeback`